BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Preparing a library for your Shipping software members

-By default, Endevor builds package shipping JCL from members of the Endevor CSIQOPTN and CSIQSENU libraries.
+By default, Endevor builds package shipping JCL from members of the CSIQOPTN and CSIQSENU libraries.
 You do not need to place your modified objects into these libraries.
-Instead, you can create one or more "override" libraries, and place your modified members into them. **C1BMXJOB.skl** is where that is done, and an example is provided.
+Instead, you can create one or more "Override" libraries, and place your modified members into them.
+Ideally, these libraries are Endevor output libraries. **C1BMXJOB.skl** is member where Override libraries are named.
 See the topic on the Override library in [Package Shipping Demystified](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie
 ).
-The example **C1BMXJOB.skl** member in this folder shows three "override" libraries, any one of which might contain modified versions of package shipping objects.
+The example **C1BMXJOB.skl** member in this folder gives an example, naming three "override" libraries.
+Any one of the libraries may contain your modified package shipping objects.

     BST.QA.FS.ADMIN1.ENDEVOR.ISPS
     BST.QA.FS.ADMIN2.ENDEVOR.ISPS
     BST.QA.FS.$SKELS

-It is not necessary to maintain the separation of CSIQOPTN and CSIQSEUN members.
-You can place override members into one library, regardless of their original locations.
-It is strongly recommended, though that you comment them generously with their names in the comments, so that you have the backward pointers in your shipping JCL.
+It is not necessary to separate CSIQOPTN members from CSIQSENU members.
+You can choose to place override members into one library, regardless of their original locations.
+However, it is strongly recommended, that you comment them generously with their names in the comments.

 ### Using your Transmission tool for the Confirmation job

-Package Shipping assumes that a remote submission of JCL will cause the "Notification" job to run on the Host system.
-An IEBGENER is used, requiring a "ROUTE XEQ" card in the JCL and a connection between systems.
-Sometimes it is necessary to replace the IEBGENER with a file transmission to submit the Notification job.
-You can capture and use variables to create a new dataset (From the IEBGENER) and transmit it to the capture HOST system.
+The last package shipping job is the "Notification" job.
+It returns back to the host the overall status of a single package shlipment.
+See the **C1BMXRCN** reference in the  [Shipment Tracking and Confirmation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/administrating/package-administration/package-ship-facility/build-track-and-confirm-package-shipments/shipment-tracking-and-confirmation.html)  documentation.
+Package Shipping assumes an IEBGENER can write the Notification JCL to the internal reader to submit the job on the Host system.
+In many cases a "ROUTE XEQ" statement on the jobcard can route the job submission onto the host system.
+However, at some sites it is necessary to replace the IEBGENER with a file transmission to submit the Notification job.
+You can leverage captured variables and submit the Notification job onto the host system, using this IBM FTP example:

 Here is an example of using IBM's FTP within the C1BMXRCN skeleton member.